-The traffic safety improvement projects developed for the Jackson County TSP are summarized in Table 17 and shown in Figure 18.
-Additional traffic safety improvements are summarized in the Projects in Incorporated Areas and Projects on ODOT facilities tables provided below.
+The traffic safety improvement projects developed for the Jackson County TSP are summarized in Table 16 and shown in Figure 18.
 These projects are intended to address existing and projected future traffic safety issues at several key intersections located throughout Jackson County.
 It should be noted that many of the roadway, pedestrian and bicycle improvement projects identified in other sections of the TSP will also improve safety along County roads.
 The traffic safety improvement projects include: